-Here, John Norgrove writes a regular blog about the development of the Foundation and its work, shedding light on the story behind the headlines.
+Here, John Norgrove writes a blog about the development of the Foundation and its work, shedding light on the story behind the headlines.

-In our Afghanistan blogs, Margaret Orwig, who has lived there for several years and is working for the Foundation on a voluntary basis, writes about both the experience of living in Kabul and the difference your donations are making to the lives of ordinary Afghans.
+In our Afghanistan blogs, Margaret Orwig, who has lived there for several years and was working for the Foundation on a voluntary basis, writes about both the experience of living in Kabul and the difference your donations are making to the lives of ordinary Afghans.

 These blogs direct from Afghanistan give real insight into the people and organisations that you are helping to support.
+Read about Zahra's experience in 'Studying for a better future' and the lengths Farzana has had to go to for an education in her blog 'Studying to achieve her dreams'

 Also, invited guests talk about their involvement with the foundation - read our guest blogs.